Tamatha Barbeau, Ph.D.

 Last day for bonus pts

-Dec 2 (M) Last day class Lecture Quiz 3 (Ch 11).
-Followed by exam 4review.(The exam review is optional) I updated the quiz breakdown Nov 25th.
+Dec 1 (M) Last day class Lecture Quiz 3 (Ch 11).
+Followed by exam 4 review.

 Exam 4 (Ch 9, 10, 15).
 The final exam date and time is set.
 You must be present.
 Makeups will only be provided for verifiable emergency or illness.